Citizens UK: History

-The campaign has since won over £1.3 billion of additional wages, lifting over 260,000 people out of working poverty.
+The campaign has since won over £2 billion of additional wages, lifting over 430,000 people out of working poverty.

+In 2005, organisation opened an office in Birmingham, UK.

+The organisation came to national prominence during the 2010 United Kingdom general election when all three leaders of the UK's three largest political parties addressed a large meeting of its members in what it billed as the "fourth debate", in reference to the three TV debates.
+Each candidate for Prime Minister was questioned on stage concerning their willingness to work with Citizens UK if elected.
+Each undertook to work with Citizens UK and come to future assemblies to give account of work achieved.
+In particular they agreed to work to introduce the Living Wage and to end the practice of holding children of refugee families in detention.

+The youngest branch of Citizens UK is in Peterborough.

 Political philosophy

-Citizens' brand of community organising is distinctive because it deliberately sets out to build permanent alliances of citizens to exercise power in society.
+Citizens UK works to build permanent alliances of citizens to exercise power in society.
 It sees its role in the UK's political system as determinant of the distinction between Civil Society from the State and the Market.
-In a totalitarian Society all three may virtually coincide.
-In a fully democratic society the three will be distinct.
-Where the state and the market become predominant, even in a democracy, civil society is reduced on the one hand to voting and volunteering and on the other to consuming.
-This can undermine democracies because the sense of citizenship and agency becomes weak and ineffective.
-In other words, Civil Society becomes powerless.
-Community organising and the role of the professional Community Organiser is working out how to take back power from the State and the Market by holding them accountable.
-The state and the market cannot operate without moral values and direction.
-It is not the role of the state or the market to determine those values.
-In a democratic society there has to be a genuine public discourse concerning justice and the common good.
+Community organising and the role of the professional Community Organiser is seen as working out how to take back power from the State and the Market by holding them accountable.
+In a democratic society there is a need for a genuine public discourse concerning justice and the common good.